Alicepinch/bakemyday/README.md

 ### UserProfile

 - The UserProfile model is connected to the User model that is created by Allauth when a user registers
-- The default fields are fields that will populate is a user has saved information, this speeds up the checkout process by pre-populating shipping details when a user order's again.
+- The default fields are fields that will populate if a user has saved information, this pre-populates shipping details when a user order's again.

-### Order
+### Order and Order Item

 - The Order model is connected to the UserProfile model, allowing the user to view all their previous orders.
 - The Order model acts as a container for the order items.
 Although the item is stored within the OrderItem model, having them connected allows retrieving the item purchased.